agboom/sbt-steps/README.md

 ### Skip a project step

-To skip a task step, set `skip := true` like you would for any sbt task.
+To skip a task step in a particular project, set `skip := true` like you would for any sbt task.
 For example:

 ```sbt
 inThisBuild(Seq(